andrtell/help/net_forward.md

 )
 ```

-### Add SNAT forwarding using nftables
+## Add SNAT (Source Network Address Translation) using nftables

 This will enable any host on network that has THIS host setup as a gateway (default route) to
 establish a connection to the outsite world.

-In other words setup host as a FORWARD proxy (level 2-3).
+In other words setup host as a FORWARD proxy (ISO level 2-3).

 ```
 $ nft add rule ip nat postrouting oif eth0 masquerade